-You will see three png files will be added in the same tutorial directory: pangenome_frequence.png (Fig. 1), pangenome_matrix.png (Fig. 2), and pangenome_pie.png (Fig. 3) as shown below.
+You will see three png files that will be added in the same tutorial directory: pangenome_frequence.png (Fig. 1), pangenome_matrix.png (Fig. 2), and pangenome_pie.png (Fig. 3) as shown below.

 Fig. 1 showing the number of genes present in each genome sequence.

-Fig. 2 showing gene clusters.
+Fig. 2 Gene clusters.

-Additionally, you can also visualize the Newick file in a phylogeny software such as Mega for further analysis.
+Additionally, you can also visualize the Newick file in phylogeny software such as Mega for further analysis.

 - Page, A. J., Cummins, C. A., Hunt, M., Wong, V. K., Reuter, S., Holden, M. T., … & Parkhill, J. (2015).
 Roary: rapid large-scale prokaryote pan genome analysis.
 Bioinformatics, 31(22), 3691-3693.